WHAT IS AN ECHO-STORM VENTURI AERATOR?

 - Destratification of lakes, dams etc

-This means that installing a Venturi-Aerator is simpler and involves less risk to personnel.
+This means that installing an Echo-Storm aerator is simpler and involves less risk to personnel.
 Installation costs will therefore be lower, there will be no need for expensive floating walkways, tethering systems or overhead cranes for retrieval.

-On-going monitoring and maintenance is also much easier, simpler and safer with a Venturi-Aerator.
+On-going monitoring and maintenance is also much easier, simpler and safer with an Echo-Storm aerator.
 All mechanical equipment will need some kind of maintenance or repair.
 The easier it is to access will almost certainly determine whether it gets routine maintenance and monitoring.
 Floating type or submersible type systems will not get much attention [unless they break down], because of the difficulty in accessing them.
 This lack of attention will shorten intervals between major repairs and shorten overall asset life.

-In contrast, a Venturi-Aerator and its driver [a Gorman-Rupp self-priming pump] are easily accessed for monitoring and routine maintenance.
+In contrast, an Echo-Storm aerator and its driver [a Gorman-Rupp self-priming pump] are easily accessed for monitoring and routine maintenance.
 This allows operators to keep equipment at peak operating efficiency and make minor repairs before they become major problems.
 They are also able to perform these maintenance tasks in relative safety on lagoon banks.

 - The size of the tank or lagoon [Length x Width x Depth]